Skip to main content

 The expected output is:

-For more complex mathematical operations, MAX provides several approaches.
-In this example, abs() finds the absolute value, and the ** operator performs exponentiation, which work seamlessly with tensors.
+For operations without built-in Python equivalents, use the functional API. abs() finds the absolute value and ** performs exponentiation.
 F.sqrt() uses the functional API since there's no built-in function or tensor method for square root:

 print(f"Absolute value: {absolute}")